flightphp/core/README.md

     Flight::render('hello.php', array('name', 'Bob'));

-The template data you pass in is automatically injected into the template and can be accessed using the `$this` variable.
+The template data you pass in is automatically injected into the template and can be reference like a local variable.
 Template files are simply PHP files.
 If the content of the `hello.php` template file is:

     Hello, <?php echo $name; ?>!